 This article addresses the following stages of the recruitment process.
 Please note that we will outline the main scholastic tests and assessments that you will go through and not the training in the air and through simulators.
 They are detailed and beyond the scope of this article.

 Incorporating these key values into your answers is just part of the battle, you also need to include practical examples of where you have used similar values in the past as part of your CV.
-Crafting a perfect CV is one of the hardest aspects of the application, so see our CV and cover letter package to ensure you have the best possible CV.
+Crafting a perfect CV is one of the hardest aspects of the application.

 The other easyJet psychometric test includes a numerical test in which you are presented with a number of different questions such as: What is the square root of 188?
 You are given three different answer options to choose from.
 Find out how we can help you conquering this test without numerical reasoning test package that contains hundreds of relevant questions to help you perform to your highest level.